When do I plant cauliflower seed in NYC area?

 Answer

-Starting cauliflower from seed is done about a month before the last frost date (in our area, around May 7th).
+Starting cauliflower from seed is done about a month before the last frost date (in our area, around the first half of April).
 Begin your seeds indoors with seed germination temperature of 70 degrees F. or more and moderate moisture.
 Seeds should be moved to growing cells as early as manageable.

 Seedlings should be no more than four to five weeks old when they go into the ground after a week long period of hardening off.
 A growing temperature of 60 degrees F. is fine.